-Trusted Wisdom Teeth Removal for Norwalk, Stamford, CT & the Nearby Areas
+Trusted Wisdom Teeth Removal Surgeon For Norwalk, Stamford, CT & the Nearby Areas

 From babyhood to adolescence, teeth erupt in stages.
 By the age of eighteen the average adult has 32 teeth; 16 teeth on the top and 16 teeth on the bottom.
 Each tooth in the mouth has a specific name and function.
 The teeth in the front of the mouth, (incisors, canine and bicuspid teeth) are ideal for grasping and biting food into smaller pieces.
 The back teeth, also known as molar teeth, are used to grind food up into a consistency suitable for swallowing.
 There are also four other teeth, or “third molars” we know as wisdom teeth.

 Since the average mouth is made to hold only 28 teeth, wisdom teeth can often cause problems such as pain and crowding and may require removal in order maintain optimal oral health.
 Serving patients throughout Norwalk, Westport, and Stamford, CT, at Premier Oral Surgery, we can perform an examination to determine if wisdom teeth removal is necessary.